 There are nine starting weapons to choose from in Nioh 2.
 They all have their own unique pros and cons, from reach and attack speed, to damage dealt and which stats they scale with.
 It’s a pretty overwhelming choice that you’re forced to make with little to no information – depending on whether you’ve already played the first game.
 If you’re stuck in the tutorial cave, wondering what to pick, this guide will show you the best starting weapons & guardian spirit combo for beginners in Nioh 2.

-Which starting weapons to choose?
+Which starting weapons to choose in Nioh 2?

 You can pick two from the nine on display.
 We’d recommend picking solely based on the stat bonuses they offer.
 You’ll get plenty of weapons as you progress through the game, and you’ll be able to try them all out before settling on a favorite pair.
 However, the starting stat bonus will stick with you forever – it cannot be changed even with the help of the respec item.
 Here are the stat bonuses each of the weapons offer: